 Project Web Site

-A simple project web site will be established under WP5 – Outreach activities and Early Adopters engagement, briefly outlining the background of EOMAJI and relevant background and supporting information.
+A project web site will be established under WP5 – Outreach activities and Early Adopters engagement, briefly outlining the background of EOMAJI and relevant background and supporting information.

 The content inputs for the website will be developed by the consortium and where relevant with inputs from all involved parties (incl. the users) under leadership of DHI.
 The preliminary design of the website foresee the hosting of the following content: